teddy-swap/doc.teddyswap.org/docs/Tokenomics/Tokenomics.md

 ## ISO: Initial Stakepool Offering

 The FISO is currently under way.
-Learn more on the .
+Learn more on the [TeddySwap FISO Dashboard](https://fiso.teddyswap.org/).
 Teddy Bears Club NFT holders will receive bonuses to their FISO allocation.

 ## INO: Initial NFT Offering

 The Teddy Bears Club NFT mint will be launched in a few editions.
 1st Edition is already completed.
-You can learn more on the .
+You can learn more on the [Teddy Bears Club Peppermint page](https://teddyswap.peppermintnft.io/).

 ## LBE: Liquidity Bootstrapping Event